3d Battalion, 23d Marines: Iwo Jima

-For Iwo 3/23 was commanded by Col. Shelton Scales and was the reserve Assault Battalion for yellow beach.
-They landed from APA 154 the USS Lowndes.
+For Iwo 3/23 was commanded by Col. Shelton Scales and was the reserve Assault Battalion for Yellow Beach.
+They landed from the USS Lowndes (APA 154).
 Their assigned Shore Party was C Co.
 133rd Seabees.

 23rd Marine Regiment was awarded two Presidential Unit Citations and a Navy Unit Commendation, and then deactivated on 10 November 1945.

 Operation Desert Shield/Desert Storm

 3rd Battalion, 23rd Marines was activated in Nov 1990 and deployed to Saudi Arabia for Desert Shield.
 3/23 was commanded by LtCol Ray Dawson, of Baton Rouge, Louisiana, and attached to the 8th Marine Regiment of the 2nd Marine Division and deployed along the Kuwait/Saudi Arabian border conducting patrolling and security operations.
 2 days before G-Day, 3/23 attacked into Kuwait at Umm Gudair to secure forward artillery positions for the support of the attack into Kuwait.
 With this action, 3/23 became the first unit of the 2nd Marine Division to enter combat since World War II.
 3/23 continued to advance as part of 8th Marines, fighting actions into Kuwait City when the ceasefire was called.